Stateful Capabilities

 Mutable Classes

-Classes such as ref-cells, arrays, or matrices are stateful, unscoped, and their instances represent fresh capabilities.
+Classes such as ref-cells, arrays, or matrices are stateful and unscoped.
 This common combination is expressed by the Mutable trait in the scala.caps object.

 Examples: